 The goal here is to apply one picking methodology or a combination of methodologies so as to reduce travel time between pick locations.

-|Depending on the operation, movement between pick locations can account for up to 50% of a picker’s time.
+Depending on the operation, movement between pick locations can account for up to 50% of a picker’s time.

-In the Picker-to-Order methodology, the picker is responsible for collecting all items related to an order.
+In the Picker-to-Order method, the picker is responsible for collecting all items related to an order.
 With a detailed list of the items to be collected, the picker travels to the locations where the goods are stored and proceeds to pick the entire order.

 This approach is only effective with orders that have a low number of SKUs/items.
 Because orders are processed one at a time, order accuracy rate increases and cargo handling is reduced as goods are moved from storage to shipping all in one step.

 The downside to this approach is that it is very inefficient and inaccurate for orders with more than one item/SKU.
-As the number of SKUs/items per order increases, the number of errors increases.
+As the number of SKUs/items-per-order increases, the number of errors increases.

 Cluster Picking is more efficient than Pick-to-Order because it allows pickers to collect multiple orders at the same time.